AlexaH88/horizon-gamepedia/README.md

   ![Sign Up Page](assets/images/page-sign-up.png)

   - The Sign Up page encourages the user to join the Horizon gaming community, and to connect with fellow gamers, allowing for social connection.
+Please note that the community and newsletter are not currently functional on this project and would be implemented in future developments.

   - The page contains one section, in the shape of a form that covers three areas:
     - User details, including first name, last name and email address.